 Organized youth sports are a healthy rite of passage for many children, with more than 30 million boys and girls participating in the United States every year.
 As sports seasons get longer and the level of play more intense, sports injuries are becoming more and more common.

 Sports and recreational activities account for more than 2.6 million emergency room visits each year among children, ages 19 and under, according to the Centers for Disease Control and Prevention (CDC).
-The CDC also notes that football, basketball, baseball and soccer account for 80 percent of sports-related emergency room visits for children, according to the CDC.
+The CDC also notes that football, basketball, baseball and soccer account for 80 percent of sports-related emergency room visits for children.